Horses of Andrew Jackson: Horse racing

 In old age, Jackson told an interviewer that his one abiding regret in life was that none of his horses had ever been able to beat Jesse Haynie's Maria in a race.
-There were nine separate times when Maria raced horses owned by Andrew Jackson, including races against Yellow Queen, and Decatur, a son of Truxton, and Maria won every single time.
-Her jockey in all nine races was an enslaved man named Simon, also known as Prince and Monkey Simon.
+There were nine separate times when Maria raced horses owned by Andrew Jackson, including races against Decatur, a son of Truxton.
+As one example of Jackson's grandiosity in gambling, it is told that in 1815 a large friend saw fit to physically pick up Jackson and carry him away in order to prevent him from betting that his horse Yellow Queen would win her race against Jesse Haynie's Maria.
+Yellow Queen lost, Maria won.

+Hanie's Maria, purchased in 1809 for $100 as a one-year-old, was trained by one Green Berry Williams beginning in 1811, and "in her first three seasons she easily won every contest and roused Gen. Jackson's ire, which was also easily done.
+Jackson canvassed Virginia for a horse to beat Maria and paid a fabulous price to Wm.
+R. Johnson for Pacolet only to have her beaten by Maria under the saddle of 'Monkey Simon', a dissipated and impudent African hunchback, then noted for his performances as were Barnes and Tod Sloan a few years ago.
+A little later, at Clover Bottom, Maria and 'Monkey Simon' took all the purses that were up.
+She beat everything sent here to run against her and then she went to Kentucky and conquered the hitherto unbeaten Robin Grey, the great grandsire of Lexington, 'the racer without a peer, the sire without a rival.'"
+Her jockey was an enslaved man named Simon, also known as Prince and Monkey Simon.
 According to one account, "Before one contest, Jackson approached the rider and said, 'Now Simon, when my horse and rider come to pass you, don't spit your tobacco juice in their eyes.'
 'Why General,' the Prince replied, 'I rode a great deal against your horses, but none of them ever got close enough to catch my spit.'"

 Another case of Andrew Jackson demonstrating interest in an enslaved horseman comes from a report that he once offered to buy Abdul Rahman Ibrahima Sori from Thomas Foster of Natchez.
 Ibrahima was an enslaved Prince of Fula who "in spite of his language deficit and the fact that he never made a good farmer...earned his keep as herder and an excellent handler of horses."